BobbyDuggart/Gunkolle-Multi-Instance-2/README.md

 * findclick library by berban (also included)
 * Mouse library by fnzr (included)
 * Playing at 1280 x 720 res
-* Using latest client V2.0416.
+* Using latest Nox client.
+(Use 6.6.0.0. if the latest version doesn't work).
+* Setting the name of your primary Nox instance to "1STCLIENT".
+* Setting the name of your secondary Nox instance to "2NDCLIENT".
 * Using the uncensored doll pics via recipe (522/320/404/137).
 * Both NVIDIA and AMD graphics cards are working, but AMD users might need to replace some pics.
-* Newer versions of LDPlayer are rumored to have a unwanted files, so use old version or delete fynews.exe, fyservice.exe in ld player directory, and delete fyservice from services via admin CMD - type "SC DELETE fyservice".

 THIS SCRIPT IS ONLY TESTED AND MAINTAINED ON WIN10.
 I may be unable to help you on any other version.